 Reasoning: Which best counters the claim that attorneys are likely to bill for more hours than they work?
-The author of the passage is concerned with an accounting rule at the law firm that allows attorneys to bill for full hours even if they have not worked a full 60 minutes.
+The author of the passage is concerned with an accounting rule at the business firm that allows attorneys to bill for full hours even if they have not worked a full 60 minutes.
 It is assumed that attorneys will be able to bill for a full hour even if they perform only the briefest of tasks for a client.
 If, however, it can be shown that the firm’s accounting rules will not permit the abuses that trouble the author of the passage, the claim will be effectively countered.

 A: Though over-billing may be strongly discouraged, this option does not present conclusive evidence that abusive billing practices will be prevented.

 B: The number of hours billed by attorneys at the firm provides no evidence for how many hours were worked, making a determination about over-billing impossible.

 C: This option would actually strengthen the author’s claim that attorneys are likely to bill full hours for brief tasks.

 D: Correct.
 This option provides adequate evidence to counter the author’s claim.
 If fees at the firm are determined in 15-minute, rather than hourly, segments, then attorneys will not be able to bill for a full hour unless they have performed work during 4 15-minute intervals.

 E: This may speak to the mindset of attorneys, but does not directly address the author’s concern.